-Group lessons are on Sunday mornings in the Spring Chief Hector (May – June), Cross Zee for the Summer (July – August) and the Fall Chief Hector (September – October).
+Group lessons are on Sunday mornings at Camp Chief Hector in the Spring (May – June), Summer (July – August) and Fall (September – October).
 Other times are by arrangement.

 Cognitive-Gains-riding sessions focus on improving hand-eye coordination, judgment skills, sequencing, patterning, motor planning, verbalization, attention span, self-awareness, self-confidence, responsibility, sensory integration, self-discipline, and emotional control.
 As horses respond to the direct action and reaction stimuli; interactions with a horse promotes effective communication with both animal and human.
 This real-life situation helps riders utilize relationship building skills to life outside of horses, and helps riders make appropriate adjustments to things they cannot control.